Various disruptive forces are driving businesses to digitally transform. The ones we identify as most important at Calls9 are:

 Start by listening and understanding what your people need you to improve.
 Businesses that neglect this step are risking investing in expensive solutions that people do not like using.
 This happens when the user experience is not what they expect, or the technology is irrelevant to their needs.

-Organisation culture is also a key factor of success or failure.
+Organisation culture is also a key factor in success or failure.
 First, you need to identify if you have the right culture to embrace transformation.
 Ask yourself, how easy it is to adopt a new process or technology?
 How many legacy systems do you have?
 How does your leadership perceive change?
 You will then release or confirm if you have a change-resistance culture.
 If you do, then you need to prioritise culture change before the transformation.
 We know, changing people's behaviour is not easy, but it is necessary.
-But, a change-resistant culture will be a serious obstacle to change and growth.
 Our advice is to make your people aware of the necessity to change.
 Invest in learning and development and start by making small changes first.

-Businesses going through transformation without setting clear objectives is another why projects fail.
+Businesses going through transformation without setting clear objectives is another way projects fail.
 Defining clear goals means that your team understands where to focus and what you are trying to achieve as a business.
-Be it cost-reduction, increase efficiencies or improve the customer experience.
+Be it cost-reduction, increasing efficiencies or improving the customer experience.

 Neglecting this, you will end up with people not having a clear purpose.
 There will be no alignment and ultimately leading to failure.